 When a suspension bridge is being built, the engineers start by flying a steel thread, known as the ‘pilot cable’ across the valley.
 Everything is built off of that thread.

-As Paul Chambers said in this blog post, the Alpha team are starting the journey of building a new digital Land Registry, and the Alpha is about the ‘how we do it’ – solving the hard problems, converting ‘unknowns’ into ‘knowns’, and building the core of our digital services.
+As Paul Chambers said in this blog post, the Alpha team are starting the journey of building a new digital land registry, and the Alpha is about the ‘how we do it’ – solving the hard problems, converting ‘unknowns’ into ‘knowns’, and building the core of our digital services.
 We have been referring to this as the ‘steel thread’.

-The steel thread is about drawing on everything Land Registry knows from over 150 years of experience, and applying the tools and techniques of iterative web development and design.
+The steel thread is about drawing on everything HM Land Registry knows from over 150 years of experience, and applying the tools and techniques of iterative web development and design.

 So what does that ‘steel thread’ look like?